Edanurkoroglu/edanurkoroglu/README.md

 # Hi there 👋, I'm Edanur

- I am passonate about the ntersecton of artifcial intellgence and various advanced technologies includng mobile, web and aviaton technologies.
-I develop innovative projects in different technology fields and constantly adapt to developments that will differentate myself in various fields.
+ I am passionate about the intersection of artificial intelligence and various advanced technologies including mobile, web and aviation technologies.
+I develop innovative projects in different technology fields and constantly adapt to developments that will differentiate myself in various fields.
 My aim is to make significant contributions to the development of technology by producing innovatve solutions with my work.

 - 🔭 I’m currently working on Mobile Development and Dronekit
 - 🌱 I’m currently learning React Native